-For the purpose of the statements of cash flows, cash consists of U.S. and foreign currencies.
+Cash consists of U.S. and foreign currencies.

 (c) Program-Related Investments (PRIs)

 The Foundation makes PRIs to other organizations to achieve charitable purposes in alignment with the Foundation's strategies.
 These investments are comprised primarily of loans, equity investments and guarantees.